How to run Flashpoint Infinity on the Raspberry Pi 4

-Flashpoint is a preservation project for the 190,000+ browser-based animations and games mostly written in Flash, including over 59,000 playable games!
-As you might be aware, Adobe is not only stopping support for flash in December of this year, but Flash has even been wired with time bombs to make sure it will not work at all.
-All of the great (and even not so great) Flash games will not run anymore.
-The full version of Flashpoint is over 350gb and includes all the necessary files including server spoofers for the games that require an online connection to the host site.
+Flashpoint is a preservation project for the 190,000+ browser-based animations and games mostly written in Flash, including over 100,000 playable games!
+As you might be aware, Adobe has not only stopped support for flash in December of 2020, but Flash has even been wired with time bombs to make sure it will not work at all.
+All of the great (and even not so great) Flash games do not run by conventional means anymore.
+The full version of Flashpoint is over 530GB and includes all the necessary files including server spoofers for the games that require an online connection to the host site.
 There is a smaller version that still runs all the games called Flashpoint Infinity that will only download game data from Flashpoint's servers (not the original site hosting the game).
 It will only download the game once, after that you don't need to be online anymore to play that particular game.
 There IS a version for Linux that will only run Flash games, but it is x86 based, and even under Box86, I have not been able to get the source to successfully compile on the Pi 4.
 So, we will be running the Windows version.

 Wait, the Raspberry Pi 4 can run Windows?!?

 Yes.
 Not the stripped down version Microsoft shoveled out for the Pi 3 called Windows 10 IoT, but a full version of Windows 10 for ARM devices like the one that runs on Surface tablets.
 It can run ARM code and well as 32 bit x86 code with its integrated dynamic recompiler, and the speed is actually quite amazing.
 You get a short hiccup when starting up an application and when new code is loaded as it recompiles the code, then the x86 apps run at full speed like they are not being emulated at all.
 There are some MAJOR drawbacks though, as you will see, but most games will run, and at full speed, even gigantic resource hogs like Gemcraft Chasing Shadows.